joram/RVSecurity/server/SYNOLOGY_CONFIG_README.md

 - The `.gitignore` prevents accidental commits
 - Environment variables are the most secure option for production
 - Never hardcode credentials in your source code

+## Ethernet Port Configuration

+The controller includes ethernet port verification to ensure Wake-on-LAN packets can be sent successfully:

+- **Default Port:** `eth0` (configurable via `ethernet_port` setting)
+- **Verification:** The controller checks that the ethernet port is:
+  - Present and up (`/sys/class/net/{port}/operstate`)
+  - Has carrier signal (cable connected) when supported
+- **Troubleshooting:**
+  - Use `ip link show` to list available network interfaces
+  - Use `cat /sys/class/net/eth0/operstate` to check interface state
+  - Use `cat /sys/class/net/eth0/carrier` to check cable connection
+  - Ensure your Pi's ethernet port is physically connected to the NAS

+If the ethernet port is not active, power-on operations will fail with an error message indicating the issue.